ten-protocol/go-ten/design/cryptography.md

     * M - 1 day (24 * 3600/12 = 7200 blocks)
     * L - 1 month (30 * 24 * 3600/12 = 216000 blocks)
     * XL - 1 year (12 * 30 * 24 * 3600/12 = 2592000 blocks)
-- Validators do not reveal keys so that keys are not susceptible to attacks
+- Central Sequencer stores the rollup revelation keys in a database with the corresponding decrypt time.
-- Central Sequencer stores the keys in a rollup, decrypt time, key tuple in a database.
+- When a Light Batch is created, the keys that available to be reveled, are appended to the LB and removed from the database.
-- When a Light Batch is created the revealed keys are appended to it and removed from the database.
+- Validators do not calculate reveal keys, they only release the keys that are reveled from the central sequencer.

 ### Problems